See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 ● Released Pilot: NYC Urban Innovation Roadmap – A new initiative to streamline processes, collaborate with the private sector, nonprofits, and academia, and tap into the creativity of New Yorkers, to enable the city to become one of the world’s most important places to pilot and scale urban innovation ranging from curbside electric vehicle charging to building decarbonization technology.

-● Record-breaking year for creating affordable housing – In Fiscal Year 2023, the Adams administration produced 26,682 affordable homes through new construction and preservation deals closed by the New York City Department of Housing Preservation and Development (HPD), the New York City Housing Authority (NYCHA), and the New York City Housing Development Corporation (HDC).
-The total included the second-highest number of new affordable homes funded in one year since tracking began in 1976.
+● Back-to-back record-breaking years for affordable housing creation – In FY24, the Adams Administration produced 28,944 affordable homes through new construction and preservation deals closed by the New York City Department of Housing Preservation and Development (HPD), the New York City Housing Authority (NYCHA), and the New York City Housing Development Corporation (HDC).
+The total included the second-highest number of new affordable homes funded in one year since tracking began in 1976, following a previously record-breaking year in FY23.

 ● Created the first Mayor's Office for Child Care & Early Education – The office will work to ensure that NYC families have access to equitable, high-quality, and affordable early education and care.
 The office will lead strategy and coordinate planning among City agencies; foster innovation in partnership with families, providers, experts, and the private sector; and promote effective communication, policy advocacy, and public engagement.